dextersealy/project-tracker/README.md

 ### Controllers

-These controllers implement the RESTful interface between front and back end components.
+These controllers implement the RESTful interface between front and back-end components.

 - **Users**: has a single action for creating new accounts.
 - **Sessions**: has actions to create and destroy active sessions (i.e., log in/out).
 - **Projects**: has CRUD (**C**reate, **R**ead, **U**pdate, and **D**elete) actions for projects.
 - **Stories**: has CRUD actions for stories and, index and show actions that respectively return all the stories in a project, and all the data for one story (including its tasks).
-It also implements a custom ***prioritize*** action that the front end invokes when you use drag & drop to reorder deliverables.
+It also implements a custom ***prioritize*** action that the front-end invokes when you use drag & drop to reorder deliverables.
 - **Tasks**: contains CRUD actions for tasks.

 These controllers are internal plumbing: